evasys-community/moodle-block_onlinesurvey/README.md

 ----------------

 To configure the plugin and its behaviour, please visit:
-Site administration -> Plugins -> Blocks -> Evaluations (EvaSys).
+Site administration -> Plugins -> Blocks -> Evaluations (evasys).

 There, you find multiple sections:

 ### Appearance

-The settings in this section define how the EvaSys block will be displayed.
+The settings in this section define how the evasys block will be displayed.

 ### Communication

-The settings in this section define how the EvaSys block will communicate with EvaSys.
+The settings in this section define how the evasys block will communicate with evasys.

 ### SOAP settings

-The settings in this section define how the EvaSys block will communicate with EvaSys.
+The settings in this section define how the evasys block will communicate with evasys.
 These settings are only required if you selected "SOAP" in the "Communication protocol" setting.

 ### LTI settings

-The settings in this section define how the EvaSys block will communicate with EvaSys.
+The settings in this section define how the evasys block will communicate with evasys.
 These settings are only required if you selected "LTI" in the "Communication protocol" setting.

 ### Expert settings